armory/docs/content/en/cd-as-a-service/tasks/iam/invite-users.md

 1. You need the user's name and email address.
 Note that the email domain must match your organization's format.
 For example, users that work for Acme (which uses `username@acme.com`) must have `@acme.com` email addresses.
 Users are automatically added to your organization once they accept the invite and complete the sign up.

 {{% alert title="Important" color="warning" %}}
-* **A user can belong to only one organization**.
-If you try to invite a user that belongs to another organization, you get a `409 Conflict: The user already exists` error.
+* **A user can belong to only one CD-as-as-Service Organization (company account)**.
+If you try to invite a person that already belongs to another org, you get a `409 Conflict: The user already exists` error.
-* A user can have access to multiple tenants.
+* A user can have access to multiple tenants within a single org.
 {{% /alert %}}

 ## How to invite a user